Electrical Engineer (DC power cabling)

-- Coordinate and train a team of engineers and technicians contributing in large DC-cabling projects, as required.
+- Coordinate and train a team of technicians contributing in large DC-cabling projects, as required.

 - Contribute in similar activities for Alternating Current (AC) and signal cabling, including fibre optics, as required.

-Master's degree or PhD or equivalent relevant experience in the field of electrical engineering, or equivalent.
+Master's degree in the field of electrical engineering, or equivalent.

 The experience required for this post is:

-- Demonstrated experience in the field of electrical cabling.
+- Demonstrated experience in the field of electrical power distribution cabling.

 - Practical experience in cable installation and testing.

-- Proven experience to deal with contractors and sub-contractors.
+- Proven experience in dealing with contractors and sub-contractors.